Meet the Team

 WYCJ Steering Committee

 WYCJ’s Steering Committee is composed of several young stubborn optimists from around the world, who collaborate on propelling WYCJ’s initiatives forward.
-The Steering Committee bring togethers thematic and regional coordinators who coordinate and strategize the overall approach taken by WYCJ.
+The Steering Committee brings together thematic and regional coordinators who coordinate and strategise the overall approach taken by WYCJ.

-• Aditi Shetye, Lead of Legal Advocacy & Academic Taskforce, India
+Aditi Shetye, Lead of Legal Advocacy Taskforce, India

-Aditi is an environmental lawyer and works as the Academic Coordinator for WYCJ.
-She also contributes to the Asian Front.
-Her research focuses on Climate Change Law and International Environmental Law.
-She is a researcher at the British Institute of International and Comparative Law (BIICL) and is a member of the Climate Change Law Specialist Group (CCLSG) World Commission for Environmental Law (WCEL), IUCN.
-She holds an LL.M. in Global Environmental Law and Governance and a Post-graduate Diploma in India's National Environmental Law and Policy.
-Before working in the environmental law sphere, she practiced civil and criminal law in Mumbai, India.
+Aditi is an environmental lawyer dedicated to achieving climate justice.
+At WYCJ, she leads the Legal Advocacy Taskforce and contributes to the Asian Front's development.
+She is a researcher in Public International Law and Environmental Law at the British Institute of International and Comparative Law (BIICL).
+Aditi holds an LL.M. in Global Environmental Law and Governance and a Master’s Diploma in Law (PGDELP) in India's National Environmental Law and Policy.
+Prior to specialising in environmental law and climate change law, she practiced civil and criminal law in Mumbai, India.

 Email: aditi@wy4cj.org